 1960 - The Laird House, Ann Arbor MI.
 Unbuilt.

 1961 - The John E. and Margaret A. Riecker House, 3211 Valley Drive, Midland MI.
+Margaret was Dow's niece.
 Sold to Patricia and Anthony Carbone.
-She was Dow's niece.
+Damaged in the 2020 flood.
+Sold in 2020 to Jane Darby.

-1961 - The Peter J. and Barbara Carras House, aka the Dow Test House, 2101 Norwood Drive, Midland MI.
+1961 - The Peter J. and Barbara Dow Carras House, aka the Dow Test House, 2101 Norwood Drive, Midland MI.
+She was Dow's daughter.
 Sold to Gary and Willa Stauffer.
+Renovated 1973.
 Sold in 2005 to Derwin and Catherine Bass.
 Sold in 2006 to Paul and Shauna Barbeau.
-Renovated 1973.

-1963 - The Lynn Townsend House, 1485 Kirkway, Bloomfield Hills MI.
+1963 - The Lynn Townsend House, 1485 Kirkway Road, Bloomfield Hills MI.
 Sold to Brigitte and Judith Taubman.
-Sold to Alfred Taubman.
+Sold to shopping mall magnate Alfred Taubman.

 1963 - The Anderson House, East Lansing MI.
 Unbuilt.